 Providers should consistently represent common entities in a consumption-friendly way.
 Teams may be empowered to use any underlying technology at the data layer, but access to this data should be consolidated through the GraphQL API and exposed in a way that compliments client use cases.
 Additionally, teams should be able to delineate service boundaries based on separation of concerns (as opposed to separation by types) without interfering with each other.

-Consolidating your data graph is the key to moving beyond these architectural pitfalls, achieving consistency, and realizing the full potential of GraphQL in an enterprise.
+Consolidating your graph is the key to moving beyond these architectural pitfalls, achieving consistency, and realizing the full potential of GraphQL in an enterprise.

 At a fundamental level, moving toward graph consolidation requires that your organization has one unified graph instead of multiple graphs created and managed by each team.
 However, the implementation of that common graph should be federated across multiple teams.
 These are the first two "integrity principles" outlined in Principled GraphQL.